alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

 options and the process.

 The project can be built for MPS3 FPGA and FVP emulating MPS3.
-Using default values for configuration parameters builds executable models that support the *Ethos-U55* NPU.
+Using default values for configuration parameters builds executable models that support the *Ethos-U* NPU.

 For further information, please see: